rysiekblah/crom/README.md

 @Column - just let CROM know that this is a column representation

-@OneToMany - use it in case of joining tables.
+@OneToMany - not implemented yet.
+Use it in case of joining tables.
 Note that only List type is supported for field with this annotation.

 @Embedded - not implemented yet.